paulmadsenhbar/HIPs/helloworld.md

   }
 }
 ```
 The above message announces a new SR and its associated HCS topic identifier.
 The attributes allow actors who read this messages from the shared topic history to determine if the SR and its associated tokenized assets are of interest.
-If so, they can query the SR specific topic identifier to dig deeper and find those associated assets and their full provenance chain.
+If so, they can query the SR specific topic identifier (0.0.34234020 in above) to dig deeper and find those associated assets and their full provenance chain.

 ### Topic Mutability

 If an HCS topic has an admin key, then it can be updated/modified.

-the Guardian shared discovery topic has no admin key and as such, can not be modified once created and so can be considered immutable.
+The Guardian shared discovery topic has no admin key and as such, cannot be modified once created and so can be considered immutable.

 ### Topic Submission Authorization

 Authorization for submission against an HCS topic is controlled by the topic owner stipulating a list of public keys.
-Only submissions signed by the corresponding private key will be authorized.
+Only messages signed by the corresponding private key will be authorized.

 The Guardian shared discovery topic has no submission keys and as such, any actor can submit to the shared topic.
 Consequently, the existence of an entry for a SR in the history for the shared topic should not be interpreted as endorsement or certification.